 Screening for Liver Transplant Donors

 Hospitals will evaluate all potential liver transplant donors for evidence of liver disease, alcohol or drug abuse, cancer, or infection.
-Donors will also be tested for hepatitis, AIDS, and other infections.
+Donors will also be tested for hepatitis, HIV, and other infections.
 If this screening does not reveal problems with the liver, donors and recipients are matched according to blood type and body size.
 Age, race, and sex are not considered.